CareDailyAI/docs/synthetic_apis/dashboard_header.md

 ### Content
 You can provide the content you see in the state variable below.
-* Populating the data stream message content will create or update the dashboard.
+* Populating the data stream message content with a `name` and a `priority` will create or update the dashboard.
 The highest priority dashboard header content will be selected for display.
 * Leaving the data stream message content blank will refresh the dashboard, and do nothing else.
-* Including the name but no additional content (except for the future_timestamp_ms) will delete the dashboard header content.
-If you specify a `future_timestamp_ms` field, then this dashboard header content will automatically be deleted at that absolute future timestamp.
+* Including the `name` but no `priority` will delete the dashboard header content.
+If you also specify a `future_timestamp_ms` field, then this dashboard header content will automatically be deleted at that absolute future timestamp.
+* Including a `future_timestamp_ms` in the future together with a `priority` will apply the header at that future time.
+Sending an update without `future_timestamp_ms` cancels any pending future updates for that `name`.

 ## Outputs

 State Variable : `dashboard_header`

 #### Content
-Anything marked "Internal Usage" is not meant to be used by the application UI's, but may exist in the object to help bots manage this content.
+Anything marked "Internal Usage" is not meant to be used by the application UI's.
+The microservice strips `future_timestamp_ms`, `conversation_object`, and `percent` before publishing the state variable, so apps will not normally see them.

+When no bot has published a header, the microservice publishes a default header named `default` with priority 0, icon `cogs` (`far`), the service name as the title, and the comment "Listening for activity".
 ```
     {
         # Unique identifying name